Pathos0925/JWEM/README.md

 ### For Testing
  - This method is better if you plan on repeatedly loading a texture.
 Supports several formats like DDS and PNG
- - Using SKIN_IDS.txt, name your file in the following format "any skin name_ID-RESOLUTION-TEXTURETYPE.png"
+ - Open SKIN_IDS.txt and find the species you want, name your file in the following format "You_skin_name_here_ID-RESOLUTION-TEXTURETYPE.png"
  - If you're loading an Albedo texture for an Allosaurus, it might look like: Test1_ALLO-0-1024-A.PNG
+ - Or: RedTyranno_TYRA-0-1024-A.DDS
  - Place the texture in the Skins folder and click "Reload Skins" in the UI.
  - Higher resolutions are only found on a few dinosaurs, I think the large sauropods, so only use a higher resolution if your target resolution requires it.
   - This method compresses the image on the GPU so it may take a few moments each time you load it.